harman-2167/ga4-business-analytics/README.md

 * Plotly
 * SciPy

+---

 ## BigQuery Authentication

-This project uses Google Cloud Application Default Credentials (ADC) to authenticate with BigQuery.
+This project uses **Google Cloud Application Default Credentials (ADC)** to authenticate with BigQuery.

 Credentials are configured locally and are **not stored in this repository**.